What is WordPress?

 #4 It’s transferable

 One of the most significant benefits of WordPress for business owners and marketers is that you are never wedded to any one partner/provider.
 Therefore, if one agency designs your website, and then you bring on another to maintain and upgrade it at a later date – there’s no conflict in doing so.
 Not only does this save face with the agency that initially developed your website, but it also means you can get continued support without having to re-platform.

 #5 It’s user-friendly

 As the end-user, you want whichever platform you choose to make it easy for you to use, create and add new content.
 With WordPress, it’s very intuitive.
 Some simple training can make it an effortless process, giving your team the power to create and publish changes in a flash.

-With WordPress you can get a free plugin Yoast which adds an SEO component to every page, scoring you from red to green based on a series of actions surrounding your keywords.
+With WordPress, you can get a free SEO plugin called oast, which adds an SEO component to every page, scoring you from red to green based on a series of actions surrounding your keywords.
 It’s a great tool that allows you to customise your Meta Data and ensure each page is optimised for SEO.
-Not sure what SEO is?
-Discover SEO and how to rank on Google.

 The biggest pitfall when it comes to WordPress is that there are many DIYers out there, with limited experience, who mock-up a basic site and then sell it at a high profit.
-These sites are often poorly designed and riddled with technical faults.
+Unfortunately, these sites are often poorly designed and riddled with technical faults.
 The best advice we can give you is to ask questions.
-Look for a reputable agency with proven credentials and, if possible, look for quality and value over cost.

 To help businesses make a more informed decision about which CMS is best for them, we’ve written some comparison articles comparing WordPress to its biggest market contenders: